cs100/template-labx-valgrind/README.md

 Memcheck has the following four leak kinds:
  * "Still reachable" - A start-pointer or chain of start-pointers to the block is found.
 The program could have *in theory* deallocated the memory.
  * "Definitely lost" - No pointer to the block can be found.
 There is no possible way to have deallocated this memory before the program exited.
- * "Indirectly lost" - The block is not lost, not because there are no pointers to it, but rather because all the lbocks that point to it are themselves lost.
+ * "Indirectly lost" - The block is not lost, not because there are no pointers to it, but rather because all the blocks that point to it are themselves lost.
 For example, if you have a binary tree and the root node is lost, all it's children are indirectly lost.
 If you fixed the "definitely lost" block correctly these will be fixed as a side effect.
  * "Possibly lost" - A chain of one or more pointers to the block have been found, but at least one of them is an *interior* pointer.
-THis is typically not good unless, through inspection, you identify the interior pointer and now how to access this memory.
+This is typically not good unless, through inspection, you identify the interior pointer and now how to access this memory.

 A **start-pointer** is a pointer at the beginning of a block whereas an **interior-pointer** points somewhere in the middle of the block (intentionally or unintentionally), for example:
 ```